 A great deal of attention has lately been given to addressing software bugs such as errors in operating system drivers or security bugs.
-However, there are many other lesser known errors specific to individual applications or APIs and these violations of application-specific coding rules are responsible for a multitude of errors.
-For instance, many APIs rely on methods being called in a specific order.
-These low-level rules are often not recorded and even developers familiar with the code base may not always know the invariants present in the code.
+However, there are many other lesser known errors specific to individual applications or APIs and these violations of applicationspecific coding rules are responsible for a multitude of errors.
 In this paper we propose DynaMine, a tool that analyzes source code check-ins to find highly correlated method calls as well as common bug fixes in order to automatically discover application-specific coding patterns.
 Potential patterns discovered through mining are passed to a dynamic analysis tool for validation; finally, the results of dynamic analysis are presented to the user.

-The combination of revision history mining and dynamic analysis techniques leveraged in DynaMine proves effective for both discovering new application-specific patterns and for finding errors when applied to very large applications with many manyears of development and debugging effort behind them.
+The combination of revision history mining and dynamic analysis techniques leveraged in DynaMine proves effective for both discovering new application-specific patterns and for finding errors when applied to very large applications with many man-years of development and debugging effort behind them.
 We have analyzed Eclipse and jEdit, two widely-used, mature, highly extensible applications consisting of more than 3,600,000 lines of code combined.
 By mining revision histories, we have discovered 56 previously unknown, highly application-specific patterns.
 Out of these, 21 were dynamically confirmed as very likely valid patterns and a total of 263 pattern violations were found.